 Develop and implement monitoring regimes that are adequate to distinguish declines in populations from transboundary range shifts; that diagnose the causes of decline, and help identify the impact of climate change on migratory species.

 Continue to fill information gaps through research and monitoring, in order to make explicit the associated synergies and any trade-offs between biodiversity conservation, mitigation and adaptation efforts.

+Identify cases where the contribution of migratory species to the functioning of ecosystems maintains and enhances the ability of such ecosystems to provide nature-based solutions to climate change, and promote the inclusion of measures to conserve such species in strategies and plans to address climate change.

 Climate change mitigation, human adaptation, and land use planning